arhaamwanii/Cortex---Manage-Time/privacy-policy.md

-# Privacy Policy for CORTEX - Smart Pomodoro Timer
+# Privacy Policy for Elevate

 **Last Updated: January 2024**

 ## 1. Introduction

-Thank you for choosing CORTEX - Smart Pomodoro Timer ("the Extension," "we," "us").
+Thank you for choosing Elevate ("the Extension," "we," "us").
 Your privacy is critically important to us.
 This Privacy Policy is designed to give you a clear understanding of what data the Extension collects, why it's collected, and how it is handled.

 This policy affirms our commitment to transparency and responsible data practices in compliance with the Google Chrome Web Store Developer Program Policies.